|(Image from www.pinterest.com)|

 Consider exfoliating less and reducing the intensity of your cleansing regimen.
 If your regimen and product changes are too drastic, your skin will react; so, pay attention to what your skin might be telling you to do, or not to do; if your skin is easily irritated, then you need to tone down the exfoliation routine and get a gentler implement.

-Consider using chilled face toners or an essential oil-based spritzer to refresh the face and neck areas throughout the day, especially as temperatures heat up and humidity increases.
+Consider using chilled facial toners, or an essential oil-based spritzer to refresh the face and neck areas throughout the day, especially as temperatures heat up and humidity increases.
 Try chilling rosewater, even the culinary type, as a great pick-me-up and refresher.

-Continue using products with a sunscreen/SPF rating to protect the skin from UVA/UVB rays.
+Continue using products with a SPF rating to protect the skin from UVA/UVB rays.
 If uncertain as to what product will work best, consult a dermatologist or esthetician.

 Even though the temps might be warming, don’t skip your regular skincare and body care regimens.
 Treat the face and body as you did during winter, only a bit gentler, by adjusting the types of products and/or formulations you use. `

 ~ Fragrance and Beyond ~